 FAURÉ EDITIONS BY ROY HOWAT

-The following Fauré Critical editions and transcriptions by Roy Howat are all published by Peters Edition (London):
+The following Fauré Critical editions and transcriptions by Roy Howat are published by Peters Edition (London):

 13 Nocturnes for piano.
 EP 7659

-This contains literally hundreds of corrections never before printed, many from Fauré's own pen, including 20 corrections on the first page of the First Nocturne alone.
+This incorporates literally hundreds of corrections never before printed, many from Fauré’s own pen, including 20 corrections on the first page of the First Nocturne alone.

 'It is hard to offer sufficient praise and gratitude to both Roy Howat and Peters Edition for their superlative, much-needed new edition of Fauré's13 Nocturnes' – Murray McLachlan in International Piano